Dynatrace/Dynatrace-AppMon-Docker/Dynatrace-Server/README.md

 ## Run a container

 [Docker Compose](https://docs.docker.com/compose/) is a tool for defining and running multi-container applications, where an application's services are configured in `docker-compose.yml` files.
-Typically, you would run an application via `docker-compose [-f docker-compose.yml] up`.
+Typically, you would run an application via `docker-compose [-f docker-compose.yml] up [-d]`.

-Depending on what base image you want (slim alpine or bigger debian) you can switch it in docker-compose.yml file by changing the value for `dockerfile` attribute, e.g:
+Depending on what base image you want (slim alpine or bigger debian) you can switch it in docker-compose.yml file by changing the value for `dockerfile` attribute in `docker-compose.yml` file, e.g:

 ```
 dockerfile: Dockerfile-debian